-Surface Preparation for Fire Protection
+Surface Preparation for Structural Steel

 Close-up of a steel beam with rust and flaking paint under a concrete surface.